breaktheblock/hackathon/workshops/oraclize/README.md

 More informations on datasources and what you can use them for it's available here: http://docs.oraclize.it/#data-sources

+You don't have to trust Oraclize for the data that we return.
+Your smart contract can be configured to require for each query an authenticity proof, which is a document attesting that the data is coming from the data provider you requested and that it wasn't tampered by us.

+Your smart contract can ask for authenticity proof by calling `oraclize_setProof()` in the constructor and passing the type of authenticity proof requested: e.g `oraclize_setProof(proofType_TLSNotary | proofStorage_IPFS)` will return to your callback the data and the IPFS multihash of the proof file.

 ## Integrating Oraclize in your Smart Contract